-Preliminary plans and objectives have been met and include a review and update of current programs and materials.
-In 2022, the COE requested and successfully obtained in their 2023 budget, a position for a dedicated staff member for education programming.
-Plans are in the works to create customized content and additional relevant subject matter that will provide training and resources for different groups in the county, while also gathering information for more customized programs.
+In addition, preliminary education plans and objectives outlined in the strategic plan have been met, including reviewing and updating current programs and materials.
+Additional projects are in the works to create customized training content that will provide training and resources for different groups and needs in the county.